-Excitement at the weekend, when the first article I’ve written for the Financial Times made it into print, explaining car financing and the pros and cons of PCP.
+Excitement at the weekend, when the first article I’ve written for the Financial Times made it into print, explaining car finance and the pros and cons of PCP.

 (You can find the article here, and may even be able to read it before the paywall kicks in).